andrewkozinski/CSC490Project/backend/README.md

 The deployed backend can be accessed at: https://csc490project.onrender.com/

-Since we are using the **free tier** of Render, the server may take a **few seconds** (at most a minute) to wake up if it has been inactive for a while.
+Since we are using the **free tier** of Render, the server typically takes on average 30 seconds (at most a minute) to wake up if it has been inactive for a while.
 Usually the server will spin down after 15 minutes of inactivity.

 **Beta version** of the backend is also deployed at: https://beta-csc490project.onrender.com/